 Section 108.
-Optional Notice of Ordinance or Decision; Procedural Validity Challenges.

-(a) It is the intent of this section to allow optional public notice of municipal action in order to provide an opportunity to challenge, in accordance with section 1002-A (b) or section 1002.1-A, the validity of an ordinance or decision on the basis that a defect in procedure resulted in a deprivation of constitutional rights, and to establish a period of limitations for raising such challenges.
+Optional Notice of Ordinance or Decision; Procedural Validity Challenges.--(a) It is the intent of this section to allow optional public notice of municipal action in order to provide an opportunity to challenge, in accordance with section 1002-A(b) or section 1002.1-A, the validity of an ordinance or decision on the basis that a defect in procedure resulted in a deprivation of constitutional rights, and to establish a period of limitations for raising such challenges.

-(b) Notice that municipal action has been taken to adopt an ordinance or enter a decision, regardless of whether the municipal actions was taken before or after the effective date of this section, may be provided through publication, at any time, once each week for two successive weeks in a newspaper of general circulation in the municipality by the following:

-- (1) The governing body of the municipality. - (2) In the case of a ordinance, any resident or landowner in the municipality. - (3) In the case of a decision, the applicant requesting the decision or the landowner or successor in interest of the property subject to or affected by the decision.

-(c) Each notice shall contain the following:

-- (1) If the notice relates to an ordinance: - (I) The municipality's ordinance number. - (ii) A brief statement of the general content of the ordinance. - (iii) The address of the municipal building where the full text of the ordinance may be reviewed by members of the public.
+- (b) Notice that municipal action has been taken to adopt an ordinance or enter a decision, regardless of whether the municipal action was taken before or after the effective date of this section, may be provided through publication, at any time, once each week for two successive weeks in a newspaper of general circulation in the municipality by the following: - (1) The governing body of the municipality. - (2) In the case of an ordinance, any resident or landowner in the municipality. - (3) In the case of a decision, the applicant requesting the decision or the landowner or successor in interest of the property subject to or affected by the decision. - (c) Each notice shall contain the following: - (1) If the notice relates to an ordinance: - (i) The municipality's ordinance number. - (ii) A brief statement of the general content of the ordinance. - (iii) The address of the municipal building where the full text of the ordinance may be reviewed by members of the public. - (2) If the notice relates to a decision: - (i) The name of the applicant or owner of the subject property.